 (Indeed, that’s a lesson I’ve had to learn the hard way recently on my trip to China.)

 But with the relaxed travel restrictions scheduled to kick in in early July (providing that cases continue on their current downtrend), I do believe that international travel will once again begin playing a bigger part in our lives in the second half of 2021.

 The late 2021 trips we had booked speculatively may well come to fruition, and with many generous change and cancellation polices remaining in place, now’s perhaps the time to begin planning some extra revenge travel or 2021 and 2022.

-Finally, while Canada’s relaxing of restrictions for its own residents is a welcome first step, our strong progress on vaccinations also means that we must look at opening our borders to vaccinated international travellers as soon as possible and help our very own Canadian travel industry on its long road to recovery.
+And while Canada’s relaxing of restrictions for its own residents is a welcome first step, our strong progress on vaccinations also means that we must look at opening our borders to vaccinated international travellers as soon as possible and help our very own Canadian travel industry on its long road to recovery.